-Maximum: 116 GW with a 55-year lifetime assumption for existing, under construction and plan units when not provided by TSOs.
-This trajectory shows a capacity decrease down to 2030 then a slow increase up to present level in 2050.
+- Maximum: 99 GW with a 55-year lifetime assumption for existing, under construction and plan units when not provided by TSOs.
+This trajectory shows a capacity decrease down to 2030 then a slow increase up to present level in 2050. - Minimum: 19 GW with a 45-year lifetime assumptions for existing units and those under construction.